 The best result from here is second, recorded by Keke Rosberg in 1982.

 Along with 16th, seventh is the grid slot with the least retirements at this circuit.
 Seventh on the grid has given points-scoring finishes on more occasions than most grid slots, with only pole and fourth on the grid scoring more often than seventh.

-George Russell’s 11th place finish in the 2021 Austrian Grand Prix and Nico Hulkenberg’s retirement in the 2023 Austrian Grand Prix are the only times in the last nine races at the Red Bull Ring that the driver starting eighth has failed to score.
+George Russell’s 11th place finish in the 2021 Austrian Grand Prix and Nico Hulkenberg’s retirement in the 2023 Austrian Grand Prix are the only times in the last ten races at the Red Bull Ring that the driver starting eighth has failed to score.

 At the 2021 Austrian Grand Prix, Carlos Sainz became the first driver to score from tenth on the grid in Austria since 2015.
 Lando Norris followed that up with a seventh place finish in 2022.

-The other recent points scoring appearances were tenth places for Sebastian Vettel in the 2020 Austrian Grand Prix, tenth for Yuki Tsunoda in the 2021 Styrian Grand Prix and ninth for Daniel Ricciardo in 2022 and seventh for George Russell in 2023.
+Recent points scoring appearances include tenth places for Sebastian Vettel in the 2020 Austrian Grand Prix and for Yuki Tsunoda in the 2021 Styrian Grand Prix, ninth for Daniel Ricciardo in 2022 and seventh for George Russell in 2023.